Thuziel/PythonChatRoom/README.md

 Share the folder that has the "chat.py" and "messages.txt" files in it with you friend.

 Step 4:
-Open the "chat.py" file and type in a username.
+Open the "chat.py" file and type in your username.
 After that you can view messages and reply.